-- 5. If a child is in immediate danger, know how to refer the matter to Children's Social Care and/or the Police immediately. - 6.
-Support pupils in line with their Child Protection Plan and notify the Designated Safeguarding Lead of any child on a Child Protection Plan who has an unexplained absence. - 7.
-Actively plan opportunities within the curriculum for children to develop the skills they need to assess and manage risk appropriately and keep themselves safe. - 8.
-Be aware of and follow the Sussex Child Protection & Safeguarding Procedures, produced by West Sussex, East Sussex, and Brighton & Hove.
-This will include the referral process. - Must have read and understand Part 1 of Keeping Children Safe in Education September 2016 and be alert to signs of abuse and know to whom they should report any concerns or suspicions. - 10.
-Participate in safeguarding training as part of their induction. - 11.
-Receive safeguarding and child protection updates as required but at least annually, to provide them with relevant skills and knowledge to safeguard children. - 12.
-Ensure that they know who the Designated and Deputy Safeguarding Lead(s) is / are and how to contact them. - 13.
-Be aware of the early help process and understand their role in it.
-This includes identifying problems and working effectively with other agencies that provide support to pupils. - 14.
-Refer to the Headteacher or Principal if they have concerns about another member of staff. - 15.
-Where the concerns are about the Headteacher or Principal, this should be referred to the chair of governors.
+- support pupils in line with their Child Protection Plan and notify the Designated Safeguarding Lead of any child on a Child Protection Plan who has an unexplained absence - actively plan opportunities within the curriculum for children to develop the skills they need to assess and manage risk appropriately and keep themselves safe - be aware of and follow the Sussex Child Protection & Safeguarding Procedures, produced by West Sussex, East Sussex, and Brighton & Hove.
+This will include the referral process - have read and understand Part 1 of Keeping Children Safe in Education September 2016 and be alert to signs of abuse and know to whom they should report any concerns or suspicions - participate in safeguarding training as part of their induction - receive safeguarding and child protection updates as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children - ensure that they know who the Designated and Deputy Safeguarding Lead(s) is/are and how to contact them - be aware of the early help process and understand their role in it.
+This includes identifying problems and working effectively with other agencies that provide support to pupils - refer to the headteacher or principal if they have concerns about another member of staff - refer to the chair of governors where the concerns are about the headteacher or principal.